LIVING LATIN IN ROME:

 Hotel room shared with another program participant: $850

 Single Hotel Room: $1200

 Airfare, transportation to and from the airport, daily expenses for meals, and spending money are not included in the cost of tuition.
 The cost of life in Rome can vary greatly depending on one’s tastes, but at the very least we recommend that participants budget €25/day for food.
 Please consider the exchange rate when planning your budget.

 A non-refundable deposit of $500 is required of all participants by April 1, 2024.
 Our acknowledgment of receipt of this deposit guarantees the participant a place in the program.
 The remaining $2000 is due by May 1, 2024.

 Participants should plan to arrive in Rome by Sunday, June 30th.

 If you do not have a valid passport, get one immediately.
 This process can be time consuming and should not be left to the last minute.

-This application must be completed by Thursday, February 21st at 5pm.
-Applications received after this deadline will be considered on a rolling basis as space is available.
+To apply, please complete the following application form by March 1, 2024.
+Applications received after March 1st will be considered on a rolling basis as space becomes available.